gridsuite/deployment/README.md

 enable_materialized_views: true
 ```

+When using docker-compose for deployment, your machine is accessible from the containers through the ip address
+`172.17.0.1` so to make the cassandra cluster, running on your machine, accessible from the deployed
+containers set '<YOUR_IP>' to `172.17.0.1`.

 During development, to reduce ram usage, it is recommended to configure the Xmx and Xms in conf/jvm.options (v3.x) or conf/jvm-server.options (v4.x).
 Uncomment the Xmx and Xms lines, a good value to start with is `-Xms2G` and `-Xmx2G`.

 To start the cassandra server: